geeth34/forkify-app/README.md

 ```bash
 npm run build
 ```
-  Parcel bundles the HTML, SASS and Javascript files in production mode and it optimizes the build for the best performance.
+  Parcel bundles the HTML, SASS and Javascript files in production mode and optimizes the build for the best performance.

 ## Features